apache/airflow/contributing-docs/09_testing.rst

   rendered correctly for various configuration parameters.

 * `System tests <testing/system_tests.rst>`__ are automatic tests that use external systems like Google Cloud and AWS.
-These tests are intended for an end-to-end DAG execution.
+These tests are intended for an end-to-end Dag execution.

 You can also run other kind of tests when you are developing airflow packages:

 * `Testing packages <testing/testing_packages.rst>`__ is a document that describes how to manually build and test pre-release candidate packages of airflow and providers.

-* `DAG testing <testing/dag_testing.rst>`__ is a document that describes how to test DAGs in a local environment with ``DebugExecutor``.
+* `Dag testing <testing/dag_testing.rst>`__ is a document that describes how to test DAGs in a local environment with ``DebugExecutor``.
 Note, that this is a legacy method - you can now use dag.test() method to test DAGs.

 ------